-Thien Cung cave
+Thien Cung cave, Vietnam

 Each of the caves surrounding Halong Bay has its own creative nickname, and Thien Cung Cave has taken the celestial title of Heaven Cave.
 It isn’t hard to see why.
 Cave exploration is an integral part of a visit to the unique limestone karsts of Halong Bay and Thien Cung Cave is certainly one of the most impressive.